How to integrate Webex MCP with OpenClaw

 List RoomsTool to list rooms the authenticated user belongs to.

-List Team MembershipsTool to list team memberships.
+List Team MembershipsTool to list all memberships for a specific team.

 List PeopleTool to list people in your organization.